EliteLoser/CrypTaxCalc/README.md

 It supports the following sort orders for calculations (you can choose freely in some countries, such as Norway, which sort order to use): FIFO, LIFO, HPFO and LPFO.
 First in, first out.
 Last in, first out.
 Highest price first out.
 Lowest price first out.

-HPFO is the most financially wise option for most.
+HPFO is the financially wiser option for most.

 # Screenshot